Inverting cosmic ray propagation by Convolutional Neural Networks: Methodology

 Comparing the result returned from \texttt{GALPROP} ($\{\theta_i^\prime\}$) and predicted by randomly generated pseudo-data ($\{\theta_i\}$), the systematic uncertainties of each parameter introduced by machine learning can be treated as $\{\tau_i\}$.
-Based on the set $\{\theta_i\}$, we fix our stop criteria as follows.
-When $95\%$ of the total predictions agree with the condition $\frac{1}{10}\sum \left|\tau_i\right| <0.1$, we terminate the repeated feedback loop.
+Based on the set $\{\theta_i\}$, we set our stop criteria as follows: when $95\%$ of the total predictions agree with the condition $\frac{1}{10}\sum \left|\tau_i\right| <0.1$, we terminate the repeated feedback loop.
 Here, we take the averaged error of the $10$ model parameters.
-Although this criteria is not extremely stringent, the first machine predicted model parameters by using pseudo-data as inputs still give very similar values with the second ones predicted by using the spectra generated by \texttt{GALPROP}.
+Although this criterion is not extremely stringent, the first machine predicted model parameters by using pseudo-data as inputs still give very similar values to the parameters predicted by using the spectra generated by \texttt{GALPROP}.

-In label $\mkpur{(vi)}$ of Fig.~\ref{Fig:FlowChart}, if we do not hit the stop criteria, we redo the training with updated mock data including those generated during the tweaking process.
-Actually, this way of checking for correction follows the algorithm of ``\textit{Generative Adversarial Network}''~\cite{Goodfellow:2014upx}, see also its application to LHC physics~\cite{Butter:2019cae}.
-Namely, instead of hiring discriminative network to evaluate our machines, we verify the result by inserting predicted parameters back to the \texttt{GALPROP} simulation.
+In label $\mkpur{(vi)}$ of Fig.~\ref{Fig:FlowChart}, if we do not reach the stop criteria, we repeat the training with updated mock data, including those generated during the modification process.
+This approach of checking for modification follows the algorithm of ``\textit{Generative Adversarial Network}''~\cite{Goodfellow:2014upx}, see also its application to LHC physics~\cite{Butter:2019cae}.
+Namely, instead of hiring discriminative networks to evaluate our machines, we verify the result by inserting predicted parameters back to the \texttt{GALPROP} simulation.